OWASP/www-chapter-mayiladuthurai/index.md

 Or consider the value of Individual, Corporate, or Academic Supporter membership.
 [Ready to become a member?](https://owasp.org/membership/)

-### Call for co-leaders

-We are currently looking to build up our Leadership Team!
-If you are interested, please reach out to [Manoj Balasubramanian](mailto:manoj.balasubramanian@owasp.org).

 ### Call for speakers